puppetlabs/iac/_posts/2020-08-21-status-update.md

 The tickets closed out this week represent the last technical implementation blockers for this phase of the project, everything else is documentation, testing, and user feedback!
 We're nearing a launch of the PowerShell module to the [public Gallery](https://powershellgallery.com)!

 ## Time for holiday
-As no summer can't end without a holiday, our team members Daiana and Dani will have a short PTO for recharging their batteries and prepare for a new season of fixing bugs!
+As no summer can end without a holiday, our team members Daiana and Dani will have a short PTO for recharging their batteries and prepare for a new season of fixing bugs!

 ## Wrap-up
 That’s it for this weeks update, a big THANK YOU for all your contributions and support.